 Opening and Closing Assemblies - Assemblies, open to all participants, will be conducted in the morning and afternoon.
 Short welcoming and inspirational messages, pertinent information, and other last-minute details will be available in the morning assembly.
 We urge everyone to stay for the closing assembly and to help us celebrate the dedication of your peers receiving doctoral degrees for each college.
-We will also present the Triple Crown Award recognizing those dedicated scouters who have earned PhDs in all three colleges; and we will present a deserving scouter with the 2024 Grafton Award for outstanding service in training scout leaders.
+We will also present the Triple Crown Award recognizing those dedicated scouters who have earned PhDs in the College of Cub Scouting, the College of Scouts BSA, and the College of Adventure Scouting, and we will present a deserving scouter with the 2024 Grafton Award for outstanding service in training scout leaders.

 Class Schedules, Patches, Diplomas, and Certificates - An information packet for preregistered participants must be picked up at the Registration Area when you arrive.
-In this information packet you will find a personalized class schedule (including room assignments), a school map, your lunch ticket, and the 2024 University of Scouting patch.
+In this information packet you will find a personalized class schedule (including room assignments), a school map, your lunch ticket, and the 2025 University of Scouting patch.
 Also enclosed will be your attendance certificates and/or Bachelor of Scouting or Master of Scouting degree diplomas.
 Registration staff will be available in the Registration Area to resolve and print incorrect or missing diplomas and certificates.